Capsulitis: Inflammation of a joint capsule.

-Capsulitis is inflammation of a joint capsule.
-Ligaments surround your joints, including your toe joints, and help form a capsule.
-Joint capsules help your joints function properly.
-Capsulitis is a common problem in certain parts of your body, especially your shoulders and toes.
-Capsulitis-related inflammation may cause significant discomfort.
-This health problem can, over time, lead to toe dislocation if it not treated properly.
-In fact, capsulitis is sometimes known as pre-dislocation syndrome.
-Capsulitis is a condition that can manifest in people of all ages.
+Ligaments surround joints, including the toe joints, and help form joint capsules.
+Joint capsules help protect the joints and allow them to function properly.
+Capsulitis—inflammation of a joint capsule—is a common problem in certain parts of the body, especially the shoulders and feet, and may cause significant discomfort.
+This health problem can, over time, lead to toe dislocation if it’s not treated properly.
+In fact, capsulitis is sometimes called pre-dislocation syndrome.
+Capsulitis occurs in people of all ages.

 - Extreme bunion deformity

 - Tight calf muscles on the involved side

 - A second toe that is longer than the first toe